-D. Overview of the Diploma in Banking and Finance leading to BSc in Banking and Finance or BSc in Business Administration and Finance
+D. Overview of the Diploma in Accounting and Finance leading to BSc in Accounting and Finance

-The Diploma in Banking and Finance was first offered by the Centre for Academic and Executive Studies of the BIBF in the academic year 2004-2005 through a collaborative partnership with University of Wales of which Bangor University was a constituent institution.
-This collaboration led to a progression agreement to get the final year of the BSc of Banking and Finance or BSc of Business Administration and Finance at Bangor University.
-In other words, students enrolled in this programme get two certificates; Diploma in Banking and Finance leading to BSc in Banking and Finance or BSc in Business Administration and Finance both from Bangor University.
-At the time of the site visit, there were four full-time and six part-time faculty members contributing to the delivery of the programme.
-The first graduating batch of the diploma in Banking and Finance programme was in the academic year 2006-2007 and comprised 64; whereas the first batch of BSc graduates in Banking and Finance comprised 49 compared to eight graduates from the BSc in Business Administration and Finance.
-According to the statistics provided by the Institution during the site visit, there were 73 students registered in the diploma programme in the academic year 2016-2017.
+The Diploma in Accounting and Finance was first offered by the Centre for Academic and Executive Studies of the BIBF in the academic year 2004-2005 as a full-time programme, through a collaborative partnership with University of Wales of which Bangor University was a constituent institution.
+This collaboration led to a progression agreement to get the final year of the BSc degree at Bangor University in the academic year 2010-2011.
+In other words, students enrolled in this programme get two certificates; Diploma in Accounting and Finance and a BSc in Accounting and Finance both from Bangor University.
+At the time of the site visit, there were three full-time and four part-time faculty members contributing to the delivery of the programme.
+The first graduating batch of the Diploma in Accounting and Finance comprised 25 whereas the first BSc graduates in Accounting and Finance comprised 27.
+According to the statistics provided by the Institution during the site visit, there were 75 students registered in the Diploma programme in the academic year 2016-2017.